Colombia Upcoming public holidays

 1 of May Wednesday Labor Day

-13 of May Monday Ascencion Day
+13 of May Monday Ascension Day

 3 of June Monday Feast of Corpus Christi